pzivich/Delicatessen/docs/Custom Equations.rst

 equation(s) *must* be unbiased for the theory behind M-estimation to hold).
 Here, I provide an overview and tips for how to build your own estimating equation.

-In general, it will be best if you find an explicit paper or book (most likely written by a statistician) that directly provides the estimating equation(s) to you.
-Deriving your own *unbiased* estimating equation may be a lot of effort and will require a statistical proof.
-This section does *not* address this part of M-estimation.
-Rather, this section provides information on how to construct an estimating equation within ``delicatessen``. ``delicatessen`` assumes you are giving it a valid estimating equation.
+In general, it will be best if you find an explicit paper or book that directly provides the estimating equation(s) to you.
+Alternatively, if you can find the score function or gradient for a regression model, that is the corresponding estimating equation.
+This section does *not* address how to derive your own  estimating equation(s).
+Rather, this section provides information on how to construct an estimating equation within ``delicatessen``, as ``delicatessen`` assumes you are giving it a valid estimating equation.

 Building from scratch
 -------------------------------------